ngala21/Countdown-Clock/README.md

 #### By **Ngala Mike**

 ## Description
-A sample responsive timer set to display time between the current date 4/05/2020 and set date 4/06/2020.
+A sample responsive timer set to display a countdown clock between the current date 4/05/2020 and set date 4/06/2020.

 A sample image.
 [screenshot](Screenshot.png)